-- She enjoys and will achieve in

-- Keeps in mind her future aspirations

-- Provides the kind of educational program the student and the family value

-- Maximises her choices for tertiary studies
+- She enjoys and will achieve in - Provide a foundation for her future aspirations - Provide the kind of educational program the student and the family value - Maximise her choices for tertiary studies

 This Curriculum Handbook is an important document to read as part of the subject selection process.
 It contains information about the elective subject choices and certificate course that are proposed to be undertaken to begin your daughters' journey towards her Queensland Certificate of Education.